Generic Name: Rasburicase (ras BYOOR i kayse)

 If OVERDOSE is suspected:

-- If you have any questions about rasburicase, please talk with your doctor, pharmacist, or other health care provider.
+- Some drugs may have another patient information leaflet.
+Check with your pharmacist.
+If you have any questions about rasburicase, please talk with your doctor, nurse, pharmacist, or other health care provider.